-(Backtracking) “We moved to Riviera Beach (on Nov 22nd), where we’ve been making final preparations and waiting for a weather window to the Bahamas.
-The day after arriving we met 2 guys, one of whom was heading our way so we agreed to hook up.
+“We moved to Riviera Beach on Nov 22nd, where we’ve been making final preparations and waiting for a weather window to the Bahamas.
+The day after arriving we met 2 guys, one of whom is heading our way so we agreed to cruise together.
 Well, they came on the boat and I thought they would never leave.
-Doug (not his real name) is the one going east, and what a pig.
-It started off OK – he and Cap were BS’ing about old Army days, but in short order Doug showed his true colors – a pig (Major!!).
-The other guy, Don, has turned out to be a nice guy.”I was revolted by Doug, a quite-elderly boater, whose companion was a very-young girl from down-island.
+Doug is the one going east, and what a pig.
+It started off OK – he and Cap were BS’ing about old Army days, but in short order Doug showed his true colors.
+The other guy, Don, has turned out to be a nice guy.”Doug, in his 60's, had a very young girl from down-island as a First Mate.
 The more Doug drank the more comfortable he became until his sexist attitude and innuendos drove me from the cabin.
-He bragged about finding his companion while cruising the Caribbean, where he also met his Bahamian crew member, known as Dr. Pepper.
+He bragged about finding his companion while cruising the Caribbean, where he also met his Bahamian crew member, called Dr. Pepper.

-(Photo note: four large, heavy panels in the living room floor led to the engine compartment.
+(Photo note: four large, heavy panels in the living room floor opened to access the main engine compartment.
 They were supported by cross beams, and if you weren't careful re-positioning a panel it would give way and you'd fall through the floor.
-Cap didn’t have that problem as often as I seemed to, but he got hit in the head plenty when the boat rocked and a panel would fall.
+Cap didn’t have that problem as often as I seemed to, but he got hit on the head plenty when the boat rocked and a panel would fall.
 I especially hated it when he balanced his Bubba Mug on either a cross beam or another part of the floor, because more often than not the coffee-chocolate concoction would tip over.
 Cap was handy but clumsy.)

-“Since today’s Thanksgiving, we’re having a (very) semi-holiday dinner – chicken, stuffing, mashed potatoes, green beans – but probably w/Hollandaise, rolls, and chocolate pudding and ice cream.
+“Since today’s Thanksgiving, we’re having a semi-holiday dinner: chicken, instant stuffing and mashed potatoes, green beans with Hollandaise, rolls, chocolate pudding and ice cream.
 Czar wandered off – he won’t get on and off the boat by himself (dock’s on the wrong side), so Cap let him stay on the dock and boom – gone.
-Cap went to get him and found some old guy trying to coax Czar into his car in the parking lot.
-He got lucky – really have to keep an eye on him.”
+Cap went to get him and found some guy in the parking lot trying to coax Czar into his van; claimed he was looking for the owner.
+We got lucky – really have to keep an eye on him.”November 29th

 “Yesterday we left that slum of a marina and went out on the hook – just the other side of Peanut Island.”